AntonPanteleimenko/AsyncAwaitReportDemoProj/README.md

 If we are in a single-thread application, this code is just fine.
 But what happens if we have multiple threads that can access our order's final price?

-1 We are on the product list and add some specific products to our order.
-The app will call the addProduct function.
+1. We are on the product list and add some specific products to our order.
+The app will call the addProduct function;
-2 The product is added to our order's product list
+2. The product is added to our order's product list;
-3 Before the final price gets updated, the user tries to checkout.
+3. Before the final price gets updated, the user tries to checkout;
-4 The app will read the final price of our order
+4. The app will read the final price of our order;
-5 The addProduct function completes and updates the final price.
-But the user already checkout and paid less than they should.
+4. The addProduct function completes and updates the final price.
+But the user already checkout and paid less than they should;
-6 This problem is known as Data Races when some particular resource could be accessed from multiple parts of the app's code.
+6. This problem is known as Data Races when some particular resource could be accessed from multiple parts of the app's code.

 Actors, also introduced in Swift 5.5 and iOS 15, resolve this problem for us.
 An Actor is basically like a class but with a few key differences that make them thread-safe:

-1 Only allow accessing their state by one task at a time 2 Stored properties and functions can only be access from outside the Actor if the operation is performed asynchronously.
+1. Only allow accessing their state by one task at a time;
+2. Stored properties and functions can only be access from outside the Actor if the operation is performed asynchronously;
-3 Stored properties can't be written from outside the Actor.
+3. Stored properties can't be written from outside the Actor.

 On the downside:

-1 Actors do not support inheritance
+1. Actors do not support inheritance.

 You can think about the Actors like a similar solution of the semaphores) concept.

 To create one, we just need to use the actor keyword.